 As did intellectual imports from China?
-According to Gavin Menzies, Chinese sailors, scholars and diplomats from the fleet of Eunuch-Admiral Zheng He sailed as far as Cairo, the Adriatic and Venice, along with much of the rest of the world.
-An embassy visited the Pope in 1434 and left a mass of technological, agricultural, mathematical, cartographic, and astronomical information in their wake.
-The geniuses of the Italian Renaissance plagiarized this cultural treasure trove without attribution and improved upon it, thus soaking up a thousand years of intellectual heritage Europe had failed to develop independently during the Dark Ages.
+According to Gavin Menzies, Chinese sailors, scholars and diplomats from the fleet of Eunuch-Admiral Zheng sailed as far as Cairo, the Adriatic and Venice, along with much of the rest of the seven seas.
+A Chinese embassy visited the Pope in 1434 and left a mass of technological, agricultural, mathematical, cartographic, and astronomical information.
+The geniuses of the Italian Renaissance may have plagiarized this vast cultural treasure and improved upon it, soaking up a thousand years of intellectual heritage Europe had failed to develop during the Dark Ages.

-A comet strike off New Zealand wrecked this world fleet in 1340.
-It set loose 500-foot tsunamis across the Indian Ocean.
-Then Chinese eunuch officials decide to turn their back on foreign trade and exploration, and scuttled the remainder of the fleet.
+A comet strike off New Zealand wrecked this world fleet in 1340 when it set off 500-foot tsunamis across the Indian Ocean.
+Then Chinese eunuch officials turned their back on foreign trade and exploration, and scuttled the remainder of the fleet just off the Chinese coast.
 Gavin Menzies, 1434: The Year a Magnificent Chinese Fleet Sailed to Italy and Ignited the Renaissance, HarperCollins, New York, 2008.

 Are we waiting for a new pestilence to befall us?
-Will our descendants profit from our disappearance?
-God knows, if AIDS mutates into an aerosol infection – the way the Plague evolved from Bubonic to Pneumonic – even a raving optimist would write off our civilization inside a few months.
+Will our descendants profit from our mass disappearance?
+God knows, if AIDS mutates into an aerosol infection – the way the Plague evolved from Bubonic to Pneumonic – even a raving optimist would write off civilization within a few months.

-Nature seems to be rehearsing for our grand finale, the way a precocious child would practice an elaborate magic trick.
-It appears to be making up its mind whether or not, when and how to deal the same Death card it has dealt to the fleetingly dominant species a thousand times prior.
-It is toying with humanity until it crushes us under its discard.
-We should secure, for the best our civilization has to offer, its best opportunity to survive such a fate.
+Nature seems to be rehearsing for our grand finale, the way a bright child would practice a magic trick.
+Mother nature is reviewing her ways and means, making up her mind to deal the Death card it dealt to every fleetingly dominant ecology for billions of years.
+Is it toying with us until it crushes us under its next discard?
+We should secure the best our civilization has to offer and provide it with its best opportunity to outlast our sorry fate.

 In the near future, recombinant genetic engineering will put the means to broadcast deadly epidemics within the reach of almost anyone.
-Some psychopath with a smattering of science and access to a Community College lab will be able to cook up continent-clearing pandemics — and that all too soon.
+Some psychopath with a little science training and access to a Community College lab will be able to cook up continent-clearing pandemics — and that all too soon.
 Set your watch for the next few years!
-Once this cataclysm strikes, neither an Ivy League tenure nor a blue chip stock portfolio will provide any more protection than a lifetime spent sifting garbage.
+Once this cataclysm strikes, neither an Ivy League tenure nor a blue chip stock portfolio will provide any more protection than a lifetime spent sifting through garbage.

 In that event, Learner is a blueprint for global reconstruction, presuming dazed survivors ever renormalize their lives.

-Media pundits keep echoing each other’s misgivings about impending doom.
-Meteor strikes, environmental disaster and high-tech warfare threaten us with multi-modal and synergistic tragedy.
-Could these alarms be by-products of our collective malevolence, astral punishment for our sins, or just the unhappy outcome of random coincidence?
+Media pundits keep echoing each other’s misgivings of impending doom.
+Meteor strikes, environmental disaster and high-tech warfare threaten us with tragedies multi-modal and synergistic.
+Could these alarms be the by-products of our collective malevolence, astral punishment for our sins, or just the unhappy outcome of random coincidence?

-UFO stories abound.
-They seem to describe some aliens' (or future Earthlings’?) clumsy gathering of genetic material from this planetary biosphere before it shrivels up and blows away.
-Are those aliens playing out a reality television program?
-They’d be like the anglers on one of those boring TV shows: “Reel ‘em in and toss ‘em back; reel ‘em in and toss ‘em back …” for no better reason than to relieve their boredom and satisfy their curiosity.
-In any case, almost all fish hooked and tossed back succumb within a day or two.
+UFO stories seem to describe some aliens' (or future post-humans?) clumsy harvest of genetic material from this planetary biosphere before it shrivels up and blows away.
+Are those aliens playing out a reality television show?
+Are they like the anglers on one of those boring TV shows: “Reel ‘em in and toss ‘em back; reel ‘em in and toss ‘em back …” for no better reason than to relieve their boredom and satisfy their curiosity?
+In any case, almost all the fish hooked and tossed back die within a day or two.

 Could all this hysteria have some factual basis?
-If our destiny is mere obliteration on schedule, then I ask that you treat Learner as the private entertainment I intended it to be.
-If not, and our destiny proves to be slightly less ludicrous, consider SECTION III written below a laundry list of global chores we’ve neglected far too long.
-They demand the immediate consideration of Earth’s reassembled Learners.
+If our destiny is merely to be obliterated on schedule, then treat Learner as the private entertainment I intended it to be.
+If not and our destiny proves to be slightly less ludicrous, consider the SECTION III that follows a laundry list of global chores we’ve neglected too long.
+They demand the immediate consideration of every Learner on Earth.